Jesse925/p8105_final_project/project_proposal.md

 importance for each variable.

 **Planned visualizations:** Accident heat map indicating the location and time of incidence happened in each area in NYC.
-Comparisons of incidence rates in different boroughs.
+Plots showing comparisons of incidence rates in different boroughs.

-**Challenges:** Is it possible to find a statistical model to make any useful predictions?
+**Challenges:** Is it possible to find a statistical model to make any useful prediction?

 ### The planned timeline